drupalnorge/drupalnorge-social/README.md

 1. Clone this repository.
 For example with: `git clone git@github.com:drupalnorge/drupalnorge-social.git`

-2. `cd` into the repository root.
-Install the composer dependencies.
+2. `cd` into the repository root and start the development environment by `lando start`

+3. Install the composer dependencies.
 For example with: `lando composer install`

-3. Install drupal.
+4. Install drupal.
 You can do this however you want.
 One way is to use drush: `lando drush site-install --db-url=mysql://USER:PASS@HOST/DATABASE`